Set up export from Salesforce NPSP

 Before connecting, make sure you have:

-• Administrative access to your Salesforce account with NPSP fully installed.
+- Administrative access to your Salesforce account with NPSP installed.

 Connection steps

-4. Click Connect Salesforce — this will open the Salesforce login screen.
+- Click Connect Salesforce.
+This opens the Salesforce login screen.

 Configure general settings

-Once connected, you'll see three tabs in the Dashboard: General settings, Mapping rules, and Special rules.
+Once activated, click Export (sending data to CRM) section.
+You'll see three tabs in the Dashboard: General settings, Mapping rules, and Special rules.
 Start with General settings.

 General settings tab